A voice for

 • Into the heart of cleavers

 Energetically, cleavers are cooling and demulcent.
-They improve the movement and flow in the lymphatic system, reducing stagnation in the tissues.
-This action allows for better removal of toxins and therefore it also allays inflammation and restores balanced function in all functional tissues of the body.
-The removal of toxins and congestion produces a systemic cooling action.
-Cleavers are one of the best herbs for this combined action.
+Cleavers improves the movement and flow in the lymphatic system, reducing stagnation in the tissues.
+This action allows for better removal of toxins and, therefore, it also allays inflammation and restores balanced function in tissues throughout the body.

 • Traditional uses